BillJr99/Ursinus-CS374-Fall2024/_pages/Assignments/asmt-functional.md

 `(load "myfile.scm")`

+Finally, you can clone this git repository that provides a `scheme.py` Python interpreter: `git clone https://github.com/vladimirfomene/scheme-interpreter.git`.
+You can run it via `python scheme.py myfile.scm`.

 ## Part 1: Warmup with Lambda Procedures

 Using `lambda`, define a procedure that computes a value on a line according to the classic formula: